xFrednet/TFL5-improve-lint-list-performance/sections/06-conclusion.md

 <!-- Reviewed: 1x rewritten + present -->
 Chapter \ref{sec:solutions} determines that GitHub Pages configurations are not sufficient to meet the set requirements.
 In \ref{sec:solutions.meta-tag} it is found that the HTML meta tag can be used to set two of the required headers in Firefox and Chromium.
 This solution has the drawbacks that it is not a universal solution and only HTML document specific.
 The last investigated solution is the use of a CDN which is able to add the headers under the condition of using a custom domain.
 The last solution adds complexity to the project and uses additional resources.

-The paper therefor concludes with two possible actions that can be taken.
+The paper, therefore, concludes with two possible actions that can be taken.
 It now has to be evaluated which one of these should be taken if any.
 This evaluation extends over the scope of this paper.

 ## Steps moving forward
 <!-- Reviewed: 1x rewritten + present-->
 Section \ref{sec:solutions} concludes that the missing headers can be set with the use of a content delivery network.
 The next step is now to investigate if the added complexity and additional use of resources worth it as the website is currently operating to no additional cost to the project.
 It also has to be taken into consideration that GitHub Pages is still a recommended hosting provider by the Rust Infrastructure Team.

-If the decision is made to continue the use and deployment using GitHub Pages then it might be worth to investigate the HTML meta tag a bit more.
+If the decision is made to continue the use and deployment using GitHub Pages then it might be worth investigating the HTML meta tag a bit more.
 The use of the meta tag can address the two main security concerns in regard of the `Strict-Transport-Security` and `X-Content-Type-Options` response header fields.
-Before using this feature it should to be investigated if this functionality is supported by all major browsers as it is not part of the living standard of HTML.
+Before using this feature it should be investigated if this functionality is supported by all major browsers as it is not part of the living standard of HTML.